 Parking is limited right in the centre of the port; there are some parking bays in Avenida Jaume I and in front of the Miramar Hotel but vacant spaces are very rare.

 There is a new municipal parking zone just outside the port area where Avenida del Puerto meets Avenida de Lepanto which was opened in 2017.
 It’s no more than five minutes walk to the promenade and is definitely the better option for the busier summer months and during the fiestas of Moors and Christians (July) and Mare de Deu de Loreto (August / September).
-In 2020 it is due to be properly surfaced and will become the primary parking area for the zone.
+In October 2020 it is closed due to upgrading of the zone into a properly-marked and lit municipal parking zone.

 There is another rough open car-park in Calle Santisimo Cristo del Mar and there are two smaller car-parks in the Port de Xàbia both of which involve driving through the port zone and following the one-way system; it’s a nightmare during the summer months and gets full very quickly so we wouldn’t even bother trying unless it was absolutely essential to try and park right on the seafront.

 Another option is to park in the dual-carriageways of Avenida d’Ausias March and Avenida de Augusta from where it is just a few minutes’ walk into the port.

 The final option is to park on the stones next to the bridge over the Gorgos from where there is a pleasant few minutes’ walk along the promenade.

 The port can be reached by public transport from the historic centre and the Arenal.
 The only stop is in Avenida Lepanto (both ways) which is about 5 minutes’ walk from the beach of La Grava and the social centre of the port zone.

 Mon-Fri: 09:30-14:30 / 16:00-19:00

 Sat-Sun: 10:00-13:00 (including selected fiesta days)